Species Name

 Edible part(s), preparation methods and palatability

 leaves are edible.
 Young leaves are collected, washed and cooked before consumption.
-Local key informants in Hamer-Bena woreda stated that ‘people who don’t have money rely on the leaves of this plant for survival’.
+Local key informants in Hamer-Bena woreda stated that people who dont have money rely on the leaves of this plant for survival.
 This means that the species is considered a real famine food when poor and destitute people rely on the plant for survival.
 Poor people even collect and consume the leaves in normal times.
 In Alduba village, Hamer-Bena woreda, South-Omo, farmers grow the species on the homestead fence so that they have the food ready available if needed.

-Raw leaves are rich in vitamin A.
+Nutritional value Raw leaves are rich in vitamin A.

 Agroecology